mamurak/os-mlops/manifests/argo-workflows-integration/Readme.md

 | enhanced multi-tenancy by separating controller instances by namespace | |

 Notes:
 1. Each namespace with Data Science Pipelines hosts seven application pods (including the workflow controller) with a total resource request of about 1.3 CPU and 3.3 GB RAM, see Appendix 1.
+As described in Appendix 1, the application deployments can be pruned to achieve a total resource request of about 0.4 CPU and 1.2 GB RAM.
+Subtracting the resource footprint of the workflow controller, we arrive at an unused resource overhead of about 0.3 CPU and 768 MB RAM.
 2. S3-compliant object storage is a dependency of Data Science Pipelines, for which various object storage solutions like AWS S3 or self-managed options such as Ceph S3, or Minio can be used.
 This object storage is used for storing artifacts produced by OpenShift AI-native pipelines.
 If the workflow controller within Data Science Pipelines is used directly, artifact tracking is skipped and the S3 storage provider is not consuming resources above its baseline.

 ## Appendix